 At first glance, many restaurants look the same.
 Nice menu, fancy décor, good location.
-It’s only when the food arrives that you can really make a judgment, and by then it’s often a little late.
-So the better ones are transparent up front: about how they function; where they buy their food; even their employment and staffing practises.
-That’s what we’re doing here: inviting you into the kitchen to lift the lid and peer into the saucepan, open the fridge and squeeze the tomatoes, talk to the plongeur and ask what they get paid per hour.
+It’s when the food arrives that you know if you’ve been had.
+Some places are transparent up front: how they function, where they buy their food, even their employment and staffing practises.
+That’s our aim here: to invite you into the kitchen, to lift the lid and peer into the saucepan, open the fridge, squeeze the tomatoes, talk to the plongeur and ask what they get paid per hour.

 We’re all about transparency, so if there’s a question you have about how we operate which is not answered here, please write to us.
 The longer we work in travel and learn about other companies, the more surprised we are about how differently we function.

 No disrespect to any of our colleagues and competitors.
 But here’s how we do it.

 Sales Team vs Planning Team

 The Industry way – Most tour operators have ‘product’ people who know their stuff, make planning and supplier relationship decisions, travel a tonne and glean a lot of first hand expertise.
 However, they’re expensive people to put on the phone and to do the spadework on your itinerary.
 So they don’t.
 The sales people do that.
 They’ll have less expertise; in fact they may not even have visited the country in question.
 They’ll have access to great information.
 But they’re unlikely to be able to steer the conversation in any really meaningful way.
 One close competitor of ours actually only allows their sales staff to visit their countries of speciality, after they’ve sold a large number of trips.
 What we call basic training, they call a ‘perk’.